-Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) growth near 2.5% in 2017.
+MINOT to continue to conta Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) growth near 2.5% in 2017.
 Absence of a recession would likely support equity markets.
-Consumer Spending Possible tax stimulus, strong labor market, stock gains should help.
+Consumer Spending Possible tax stimulus, strong labor market, stock gains should help, but has been restrained thus far in 2017.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
 Business Spending Tax reform, infrastructure spending, deregulation may help; watching trade policy.
 Industrials would be most likely to benefit; upside for tech but some policy risks.
-Housing Tight supply, years of underbuilding may help but higher rates a potential headwind.
+Housing Tight supply, years of underbuilding may help, but higher rates a potential headwind.
 A stronger turnaround could support housing and financials stocks.
-Import/Export Stabilizing dollar helps; service sector exports strong; uncertainty around trade.
+FOUNDMY Import/Export Weaker dollar helps; service sector exports strong; uncertainty around trade.
 Supports technology, business services; some uncertainty for multinationals.
 ECONOMY Labor Market Steadily improving overall.
 Early signs of wage pressure appearing.
 May put modest pressure on margins.
-Inflation Wages, economic growth, policy agenda have raised expectations.
+Inflation Wages, economic growth, policy agenda may raise expectations.
 Interest rates likely to rise but only gradually.
 May help financials.
-Business Cycle Still mid-cycle but have likely moved into latter half.
+Business Cycle Still mid-cycle but have likely moved into latter third.
 Equity markets may have room to run, but expect more volatility.
-Dollar Stabilizing as markets unwind some of the post- election policy assumptions.
-Unlikely to be a much of a drag, if any, on earnings.
-Global GDP Growth Improvement likely in 2017, led by U.S. and emerging markets (EM).
+Dollar Weaker in 2017 as markets unwind some of the post-election policy assumptions.
+Likely to be largely neutral for earnings.
+Global GDP Growth Improvement likely in 2017, led by international markets.
 Trade uncertainty remains a risk.
 Upside with risks for global multinationals; global diversification may provide benefits.
 Fiscal Tax reform likely, but ETA may not be until 2018; infrastructure may come later.
 May provide a welcome economic lift, but government debt still a potential long-term headwind.
 POLICY Monetary Market adjusting to prospects of continued steady pace of rate hikes.
 Interest rates may be a modest headwind for quality bonds.
 Government Republican president and Congress reduces gridlock but awaiting policy clarification.
-May contribute to volatility; concerns persist around trade.
-RISKS Financial Election result may loosen credit standards, accelerate deregulation.
+May contribute to volatility; some concerns persist around trade.
+RISKS Financial Political environment may lead to looser credit standards, accelerate deregulation.
 Net positives in the short term, but higher volatility would still be normal for this point in business cycle. mono Geopolitical & Other Monitoring Chinese economy, North Korea, Islamic State, trade tensions.
 May contribute to higher stock volatility.
-Developed Overseas Monetary policy supportive, but Brexit, upcoming elections increase uncertainty in Europe.
+OUTDOTAG Developed Overseas Monetary policy supportive, but Brexit and upcoming elections increase uncertainty in Europe.
 Political events may increase currency volatility, but will be a relief for investors if the status quo is maintained.
 OVERSEAS Emerging Markets Oil rebound helps many.
-Economic growth may have peaked in China in Q1.
+Economic growth may have peaked in China.
 Indian economy seems to be improving, but leverage crackdown may damage recovery.
 Faster growth ex-China may help lift low valuations.
 FINANCIAL Corporate Profits Improved earnings in 2017 driven by better economic outlook, rebounding energy sector profits, and resilient profit margins.
 May be supportive of modest stock market gains.
 CONDITIONS Main Street Fed Beige Book depicts optimistic economic outlook despite below-trend growth.
 Supports cyclical sector performance.

-Source: LPL Research, U.S. Department of Energy, Haver Analytics 05/16/17
+Source: LPL Research, U.S. Department of Energy, Haver Analytics 07/18/17